egarrisxn/quikres/README.md

 ## 🚀 What is QuikRes?

 **Quik|Res** lets you turn your resume into a beautiful, personal website, in under a minute.
 No paywalls.
 No ads.
-Just fast, free resume-to-site magic.
+Just fast & free!

  _**Note: This project was inspired by Self.so.
 Thanks for giving me the vision for Quik|Res.**_